erikgranlund/youtube_channel_to_podcast/README.md

 ## What

-A short script that will poll a specified YouTube channel when run and generate a iTunes compatible podcast feed for use on various iDevices
+A short script that will poll a specified YouTube channel when run and generate a iTunes compatible podcast feed for use on various iDevices.

 ## Why